 For up to date information on specific health concerns please contact the Medical Advisors For Travellers Abroad.
 Their website can be found at www.masta.org

 A supply of common medicines is kept at the farmhouse and the guide keeps an emergency kit in his saddle bags.
 Specific needs of medicines or specific health-problems must be communicated before starting the trekking.
 Participants with allergies should carry along their usual medicines, just as all participants allergic to common medicaments.

 Voltage is the same as in the UK and most appliances such as battery chargers for videos, hair dryers etc. can be plugged in with appropriate adapters.
 These are available for purchase at most airports and travel shops.

 There is internet access available on the first and last nights.

 Clothes should be comfortable and already worn (especially shoes) as new clothing might mean unpleasant surprises.
 Important: comfortable shoes, suitable for riding and for walking, but with a stiff sole to guarantee a good contact between feet and stirrups; avoid boots with a smooth sole and tight clothes, the trousers should be comfortable and strong, rain coat, sun-hat, electric torch, small knife, bathing suit.
 Furthermore one should remember that even during the hottest periods you need a jumper for the evening.
 The luggage should be reduced to the minimum as space on the means of transport is limited, please avoid using hardtop suitcases.

-This is an 8 day / 7 night semi trail with set dates in October.
+This is an 8 day / 7 night semi trail with set dates in May and October.

 |Riding days||Product item description||£|